cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/_index.md

 ### Secure Web Gateway without DNS filtering

 This mode is best suited for organizations that want to proxy network and HTTP traffic but keep their existing DNS filtering software.
+DNS traffic is handled by the default mechanism on your device.

 | DNS filtering | HTTP filtering | Features enabled |
 | ------------- | -------------- | ---------------- |